 EDITED 1/1/2021 in compliance with new coding data

 NOTE: Coding requirements enacted 2021 encompass total time, not just face to face time.

 Your Super Bill you submit to your insurer for reimbursement directly to you will reflect this coding.

 *Psychiatry Initial Assessment: includes face to face and comprehensive services $400

 *Follow up medication management with therapy (base) $275.00-350.00

 *Per Coding Compliance (2021) each additional 15-min increments $75 up to 3 maximum for both the initial and

 Additional Services - Separate services not associated with neuropsychological testing/evaluation)

-Forensic Psychiatric Services (legal etc.) billed hourly in quartiles: call for rates
+Forensic Psychiatric Services (legal etc.) billed hourly in quartiles: $450 per hour/ $5000 per day Court

-Court testimony billed daily, retainer required: call to discuss rates
+Court testimony billed daily, retainer required: call to discuss case for No Cost